kusti8/proton-native/docs/component_APIs/grid.md

 ### visible

-Whether the Grid can be seen.
+Whether the Form can be seen.

 | **Type** | **Required** |
 | --- | --- |